Now is a great time to talk about the health benefits of acerola.

 Vitamin C is good for your immune system because it stimulates the production of white blood cells, which are your primary defense against harmful foreign agents and pathogens.

 This vitamin also helps your body heal faster by repairing blood vessels, cells, organs, and tissues.

 There are some studies that suggest that acerola contains chlorogenic acid.

 It would seem that chlorogenic acid is able to help lower blood sugar levels and regulate blood glucose levels.

-14. Aids In Eye Health
+14. Acerola Promotes Eye Health

 Acerola is also a good source of vitamin A.

-As you may have also learned from elementary school days, vitamin A is good for keeping our eyes healthy.
+As you may have also learned from your elementary school days, vitamin A is good for keeping our eyes healthy.

-15. Acerola Optimizes Metabolism
+15. Acerola May Optimize Metabolism

 This keeps your body running smoothly.